polyaxon/polyaxon/site/docs/intro/how-tos/mounting-volumes.md

       mountPath: /mnt2/vol2/path
 ```

-## Moving Volumes to Connections
+## Moving Volumes to connections

 If you find yourself defining the same volumes in all operations, or if you have non-Kubernetes experts using Polyaxon,
-we suggest that you define those volumes as connections, by doing so, users of the cluster will just request those volumes using a single line:
+we suggest that you define those volumes as [connections](/integrations/data-on-pvc/), by doing so,
+users of the cluster will just request those volumes using a single line:

 ```yaml
 kind: component